gohugoio/hugo/docs/content/en/hosting-and-deployment/hugo-deploy.md

 # Optionally, you can include or exclude specific files.
 # See https://godoc.org/github.com/gobwas/glob#Glob for the glob pattern syntax.
 # If non-empty, the pattern is matched against the local path.
+# All paths are matched against in their filepath.ToSlash form.
-# If exclude is non-empty, and a file's path matches it, that file is dropped.
+# If exclude is non-empty, and a local or remote file's path matches it, that file is not synced.
-# If include is non-empty, and a file's path does not match it, that file is dropped.
+# If include is non-empty, and a local or remote file's path does not match it, that file is not synced.
+# As a result, local files that don't pass the include/exclude filters are not uploaded to remote,
+# and remote files that don't pass the include/exclude filters are not deleted.
 # include = "**.html" # would only include files with ".html" suffix
 # exclude = "**.{jpg, png}" # would exclude files with ".jpg" or ".png" suffix